sherenem/mkdocs-base/docs/Developer_Guide.md

 new file in WUM 3.0.0 is because WUM 3.0.0 s upports partial updates.
-For example, in the above sample, the update numbered 2922 gets fully applied to `         wso2am-2.1.0.standard       ` product while it gets partially applied to `         wso2am-         2.0.0.standard       ` ,
-wso2esb-5.0.0.standard, and `         wso2is-km-5.3.0.standard       `
+For example, in the above sample, the update numbered 2922 gets fully applied to `         wso2am-2.1.0.standard       ` product while it gets partially applied to `         wso2am-2.0.0.standard       ` , `		wso2esb-5.0.0.standard		`, and `         wso2is-km-5.3.0.standard       `
 products.

 You should manually fill in the description, instructions, and the bug\_fixes fields of the `         update-descriptor3.yaml       ` file according to the products listed in it.
-W hen filling the description and instructions sections of an update that gets fully or partially applied to multiple products, use paragraphs to separate the description per product.
+When filling the description and instructions sections of an update that gets fully or partially applied to multiple products, use paragraphs to separate the description per product.
 Be careful not to break the initial indentation though as